PerumalRamesh05/DSA/README.md

     else break;
 }
 ```
 This is an algorithm to break a set of numbers into halves, to search a particular field(we will study this in detail later).
-Now, this algorithm will have a Logarithmic Time Complexity.
+Now, this __algorithm will have a Logarithmic Time Complexity__ .
 The running time of the algorithm is proportional to the number of times N can be divided by 2(N is high-low here).
 This is because the algorithm divides the working area in half with each iteration.

 ```java
 void quicksort(int list[], int left, int right)